The generalized work function algorithm is competitive for the generalized 2-server problem: General metric spaces

-In this section we extend Theorem~\ref{th:theorem1} to arbitrary symmetric metric spaces. \begin{theorem} The work function algorithm $\WFA_{\lambda}$ is constant competitive for the generalized 2-server problem for any constant $\lambda$ with $0<\lambda<1$. \end{theorem}
+\begin{theorem} The work function algorithm $\WFA_{\lambda}$ is constant competitive for the generalized 2-server problem for any constant $\lambda$ with $0<\lambda<1$. \end{theorem}

+On one hand, the generalization of the proof is easy since all lemmas stay exactly the same, apart from some constants.
+Moreover, the only proof that really changes is that of Lemma~\ref{lem:convex containment}.
+However, to prove this lemma we make the potential function even more complex than it already is.

-The work function algorithm \WFA$_\lambda$ is well-defined for the generalized 2-server problem on any metric space and request sequence $\sigma$ since the only interesting points are $(x,y)$ where $x$ and $y$ are points in $\XX$ and $\YY$ that were requested sofar in $\sigma$.
-These are also the only interesting points for our potential function.
-However, in the analysis we do use that the potential function is a Lipschitz continuous function of the given request (Lemma~\ref{lem:G Lipschitz}) and this is not true in general in a discrete metric space.
-We need to extend the metric space into a convex space $\overline{\MM}\supseteq \MM$ where any two points are joint by a continues path, i.e., for any pair $u_1,u_2\in \overline{\MM}$ and $\zeta\in [0,1]$ there is a point $u_3\in \overline{\MM}$ such that $d(u_1,u_3)=\zeta d(u_1,u_2)$ and $d(u_2,u_3)=(1-\zeta) d(u_1,u_2)$.
+A small problem that appears in a discrete metric space is that the new potential function may no longer be a Lipschitz continuous function of the given request as we stated in Lemma~\ref{lem:G Lipschitz}.
+To overcome this, we extend the metric space into a metric space $\overline{\MM}\supseteq \MM$ where any two points are joint by a continuous path, i.e., for any pair $u_1,u_2\in \overline{\MM}$ and $\zeta\in [0,1]$ there is a point $u_3\in \overline{\MM}$ such that $d(u_1,u_3)=\zeta d(u_1,u_2)$ and $d(u_2,u_3)=(1-\zeta) d(u_1,u_2)$.
 This can easily be done and is a common assumption for online routing problems.
 See for example~\cite{ChLa92} for a discussion on this.
 We avoid using the notation $\overline{\MM}$ and simply assume that $\MM$ has this property.
 Note that this is done only for the analysis.
 The request sequence and the work function algorithm will only use points of the original metric space.

-On one hand, the generalization of the proof is easy since all lemmas stay exactly the same, apart from some constants.
-But to achieve that we need to make the potential function even more complicated than it is.
-Then again, the good thing is that the only proof that really changes is that of Lemma~\ref{lem:convex containment}.